Locomotive Publishing Company: Photo library

-From the every first, the publishing company operated as one of the first specialist photo libraries.
-Railway photography was increasing in popularity at this time, both for photographers and in demand for their work.
+From the very first, the publishing company operated as one of the first specialist photo libraries.
+Railway photography was increasing in popularity at this time, both by photographers and in demand for their work.
 Many of these photographers were amateurs, with a keen interest in both photography and their railway subject matter, but without the commercial focus to make a full-time career of it.
 The Locomotive Publishing Co. acted as a clearing house between them and publishers, offering one of the first of such commercial opportunities for such part-time, although skilled, photographers.

 LPC initially issued its photographs as 10×8" and 8½×6½" prints or as 'cartes de visite'.
 Postcards were increasingly popular around this period, with the increase in mass holidays and excursions, themselves reliant on the expanding railway traffic.
 The company also began to sell photographs as postcards, particularly as themed sets.
 Some works, particularly for the more populist photographs were coloured.
 Some paintings were drawn or painted directly, particularly by John Rudd, another artist working under the 'F Moore' pseudonym.

 The LPC archive now forms part of the collection of the National Railway Museum.